PXL-IT/VMwareClusterInfo/FAQ.md

 **A3:** Correct, you have to setup your own routing towards the routable network.

 ## Q4: How can I create a new VM?
-**A3:** There are two ways to create a new VM.
+**A4:** **First of all use the HTML web interface or the API.** There are two ways to create a new VM.
 The preferred manner is to create a VM from an existing template.
 There are a few templates available.
 You can view them in the second tab (VMs and Templates).
 There should be a folder called `Templates`.
 Just right click on the preferred template and `New VM from this Template...`.

 The second way to create a VM is from scratch with an ISO.
 The ISO files can be found on each of the three `Local  compute datastores` under the directory `isos`.
 When you create a new VM, select at step `7 Customize hardware` under `New CD/DVD Drive *` the option `datastore ISO file`.
 Note: only the datastore where the VM will be made is accessable in this window.
 (We don't want to install a VM using an ISO file located on an other Compute node now, do we?).
 Select the ISO file of your choosing. **Do not forget to check `☑ Connect At Power On` before continuing to step 8!!!**